zolotarovgl/GeneExt/README.md

 ![Extension modes](./img/extension_modes.png)

-Note: in general, it doesn't matter which type of extension you choose - it will not affect read counting.
+Note: in general, it doesn't matter which type of extension you choose - it should not affect read counting.

-## What are the "orphan peaks"?
+### --orphan What are the "orphan peaks"?

 [t.b.a.]

 # Tutorial

+## Running GeneExt

 Try executing the tool with the sample data: